Self-Improving Robust Preference Optimization: Experiments

 {\bf Preference Training.} We use our SFT model as $\piref$ and we initialize $\pi$ with $\piref$.
 All models were trained for 5 epochs on the TL;DR preference split using the same optimization setting of the AdamW optimizer as in the SFT stage with $150$ warmup steps, and an effective batch-size of $128$.
 To fine-tune the models, we use the default PEFT settings in the TRL library\footnote{\url{https://github.com/huggingface/trl}}, using LoRA \citep{hu2022lora} with a rank of 16 and an alpha of 32.
 For \srpo and \ipo, we used $\beta=0.01$ with a learning rate of $2 \times 10^{-6}$.
 For \dpo following \citet{rafailov2023direct}, we used the common $\beta=0.1$ with a learning rate of $1 \times 10^{-6}$ and a constant learning rate schedule.

-{\bf Evaluation.} We use win rates as computed by \texttt{gpt-4-0613} \citep{openai2023gpt4} using the Alpacafarm framework \citep{dubois2024alpacafarm}, as the main means for evaluation.
+{\bf Evaluation.} We use win rates as computed by \texttt{gpt-4-0613} \citep{openai2023gpt4} using the Alpacafarm framework \citep{dubois2024alpacafarm}, as the main means for evaluation (See Sec.~\ref{asec:eval} for more details).
 We measure performance on both in-distribution and OOD examples at test time in the following manner: For the former, we compute win rates against gold reference completions from the test set of the TL;DR SFT split.
 For the latter, we measure win rates against gold completions from the test set of the XSum dataset.
 In both settings, we use the first 1,024 samples from each of the test sets.
 To estimate the win rate more accurately with confidence intervals, we bootstrap 20 times with replacement from the 1,024 samples, each time using a sample size of 512.
 To sample from the self-improvement policy, we first sample $y$ from $\pi(\cdot|x)$.
 Then, using the same policy, we condition on $y$ to sample from the self-improvement policy, that is $y'\sim\pi(\cdot|y,x)$.
-We refer to generations from $\pi(\cdot|x)$ as 0-revision (\textrm{0-rev.}) and generations from $y'\sim\pi(\cdot|y,x)$ as 1-revision (\textrm{1-rev.}) \citep{bai2022constitutional}.
-For $N$-revision, we apply the same procedure, conditioning on the sample from the ${N\textrm{-}1}^{\text{th}}$-revision.
+We refer to generations from $\pi(\cdot|x)$ as 0-rev. (\textrm{0-rev.}) and generations from $y'\sim\pi(\cdot|y,x)$ as 1-rev. (\textrm{1-rev.}) \citep{bai2022constitutional}.
+For $N$-revision, we apply the same procedure, conditioning on the sample from the ${N\textrm{-}1}^{\text{th}}$-rev.

 {\bf TL;DR Results.} We test our models on the test set split of the TL;DR dataset in Fig~\ref{fig:srpo_vs_baselines} (left panel).
 For every model, we generate \textrm{0-rev.} and then use these generations to revise our completions recursively from \textrm{1-rev.} to \textrm{5-rev.} using the self-improvement model, and measure the models' win rate against the human-written gold reference summaries.